lastic/lastic.github.io/_posts/2024-06-30-SHADOWPARTY-REPORT.md

 Cicile and Yoann talked about their groups work on getting the French demoscene listed as an Unesco art heritage.

-Love what you have been done and indeed BELGIUM what are we doing to preserve the Belgian Demoscene for future generations ???
+Love what you have been doing and indeed BELGIUM what are we doing to preserve the Belgian Demoscene for future generations ???

 Zerkman (Sector-One) who had been sitting next to me, presented his Atari ST FPGA project called ZeST , unfortunately I had to leave already.

-But I will definetly follow-it, I already ordered the FPGA.
+But I will definitely follow-it, I already ordered the FPGA.

 I wasn't there anymore for the results of the competitions sadly enough.
 But future-me is really pleased with the results.